celsobessa/video-element-srcset/README.md

 		'"@media (min-width: 960px)"': 4,
 		'"@media (min-width: 960px) and (orientation: landscape)"': 5, '"@media (min-width: 1200px)"': 5,
-	} // custom weights for your breakpoints.
+	} // custom widths for your breakpoints.
 	// The video loading is triggered only when going from smaller to larger screens };
 videoElementSrcset.init( options );
 ```
 ## About the Stylesheets and CSS pseudo-elements technique

 You may use the CSS rules in an external stylesheet or inline styles in the document `<head>`.

 It's important, though, to make sure you understand the technique.
-You can learn about it here and here, but the general gist is that you use CSS pseudo-element (i.e. :before and :after) content rule to keep track of the screen size by changing the content string at different breakpoints and then use javascript to get the string when window is resizing.
+You can learn about it here and here, but the general gist is that you use CSS pseudo-element (i.e. :before and :after) `content` attribute to keep track of the screen size by changing the `content` string at different breakpoints and then use javascript to get the string when window is resizing.

 ### The Stylesheets